Keav/Sublime-Text-Settings/README.md

 ============
 This is a repo of the Sublime Text 3 `C:\Users\UserName\AppData\Roaming\Sublime Text 3\Packages\User` folder; containing all installed Sublime Text packages and settings.

+####The following instructions are not all required simply to get Sublime Text up and running but also include a number of other tools that I use within most of my web projects.

 ## Global Project Dependencies

 - Node.js